ShouqSaadRu/FIBRELYTICS/README.md

 ## Development Note

 This project was developed under **time constraints in just 2 weeks**:
-- **Week 1:** Reading the research paper, trying to understand the problem, contacting the requestor (a non-technical stakeholder) to clarify requirements, and writing the report.
+- **Week 1:** Reading the research paper, trying to understand the problem, and contacting the requestor (a non-technical stakeholder) to clarify requirements.
-- **Week 2:** Implementing the GUI and backend pipeline into a working prototype and .
+- **Week 2:** Implementing the GUI and backend pipeline into a working prototype, and writing the report.

  **Please note:** this project was developed using **only one image** due to privacy and confidentiality reasons.
 Because of this, further testing and improvements are required before it can be considered production-ready.